12 Finance Tricks To Building Your Personal Wealth

 10. Find Hassle-Free Ways To Save

-Years ago, I heard a story about a man who saved enough for his kids’ college tuition by placing his loose change each day into a piggy bank when he got home from work.
+Years ago, I heard a story about a man who saved enough for his kids’ college tuition by placing his loose change daily into a piggy bank when he got home from work.

-Well, since that time, many different companies/apps now offer this saving technique as a service, but it’s done automatically for you at each purchase!
+Since then, many different companies and apps have offered this saving technique as a service, but it’s done automatically for you at each purchase!

 Companies like Acorns and Chime round up your purchases to the nearest dollar and invest those funds for you.